What You Need to Know About Histotechnologist or Histologic Technician

 The states with the most job growth for Histotechnologist or Histologic Technician are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Histotechnologists and Histologic Technicians
+What Tools & Technology do Histotechnologists and Histologic Technicians Use?

 Below is a list of the types of tools and technologies that Histotechnologists and Histologic Technicians may use on a daily basis: